rmdtech/ASE-Summ2/README.md

 ## Project Introduction 💰
 The purpose of this project is to develop a simple yet functional currency converter application, which can be integrated into the workflow at my workplace.
 The tool will allow users to convert a specified amount of money between two selected currencies, using exchange rates fetched from an external API.
 The project aims to provide an intuitive user interface and fast, accurate conversions.

-This github repository will utilise publically available APIs, however a real implementation of this tool would utilise internal APIs to utilise my workplaces existing source of exchange rate data.
+This github repository will utilise publicly available APIs, however a real implementation of this tool would utilise internal APIs to utilise my workplaces existing source of exchange rate data.
 Currently there is not a tool for converting exchange rates using internally sourced data without calculating the exchange manually, hence the proposal of this project.

 ### Project Roadmap
 ![timeline drawio](https://github.com/user-attachments/assets/3a9a846f-7735-45ae-99cd-0b4d6030d0bd)